Graphic displaying information covered in this article between a 529 plan and tax free and taxable withdrawals.

 Moving from child care costs to saving for college

-When the kids no longer need child care services, dedicate that money to college funding.
+When the kids no longer need child care services, consider dedicating that money to college funding.

 Teaching kids how to save for college